Boxfusion/shesha-docs/docs/guides/00-quickstart.md

 ### Run the app

-Once you have cloned and opened the repo its now time to get any missing dependencies and run the app.
+Once you have cloned and opened the 'SheshaMMSampleAdminPortal (Admin Portal)' repository it's now time to get any missing dependencies and run the app.

 The first step is to run the following CLI in your chosen IDE and update all the node packages.